 Reprogramming The City is a global overview of ways in which existing urban structures, surfaces and systems are being re-imagined, re-purposed and re-invented to do more in the city.
 Created by urban strategist Scott Burnham FRSA, the initiative is a catalyst of ideas showing how cities can do more with the infrastructure, assets, and systems they already have.

-The latest version of Reprogramming the City is currently being developed for the Norwegian Centre for Design and Architecture in Oslo, Norway.
+The latest version of Reprogramming the City is being developed for the DOGA: Design and Architecture Norway, in Oslo.
 Previous versions of Reprogramming the City have been created for Arkdes, Swedish Centre for Architecture and Design in Stockholm, Sweden, the Danish Architecture Centre, Copenhagen, Denmark, the Branch Museum of Architecture and Design in Richmond, and the Boston Society of Architects’ BSA Space Gallery.

 Each Reprogramming the City project is created specifically for the host city and region.
 It is part catalyst and idea lab for new projects, and an exhibition of some of the best ideas being prototyped around the world.